mitrefccace/autoinstall/README.md

 * Python 2.7 is installed on the user machine.

-* MySQL is installed on the user machine, and the user has access to the username and password.

 ## Instructions for Use
 1. Open the parent directory where the autoinstall repository will be placed; the home directory is suggested.